MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-app-during-meeting.md

 - **Notes from CRM**: Two recent notes from the opportunity timeline.
 - **Open tasks**: Total number of open tasks and count of high priority tasks.
 - **Related records**: Number of related opportunities and number of related cases for the account.

-If the meeting is not connected to an opportunity, the card displays general meeting information, meeting participants, and recent communication.

 :::image type="content" source="media/meeting-prep-card.png" alt-text="Screenshot showing meeting preparation card.":::